-This year’s judging panel is chaired by Malika Booker, poet and multidisciplinary artist, and includes poets George Szirtes and Liz Berry, with singer/songwriter Tracey Thorn and Don Share, editor of Poetry Magazine.
+2016’s judging panel was chaired by Malika Booker, poet and multidisciplinary artist, and included poets George Szirtes and Liz Berry, with singer/songwriter Tracey Thorn and Don Share, editor of Poetry Magazine.

-Poems from the shortlists, plus works commended by the judges, will be published as the 25th Forward Book of Poetry this autumn, on the eve of the prize ceremony on 20 September 2016 at the Royal Festival Hall, London.
+Poems from the shortlists, plus works commended by the judges, were published as the 25th Forward Book of Poetry, on the eve of the prize ceremony on 20 September 2016 at the Royal Festival Hall, London.

 Malika Booker is a British poet, playwright and multidisciplinary artist of Guyanese and Grenadian parentage.
 She is the founder of Malika’s Poetry Kitchen, a London-based writers’ collective with branches in New York and Chicago.
 She has represented British writing internationally, independently and with the British Council.
 Her first stage show Absolution was commissioned by The Austrian Cultural Institute and Apples & Snakes.
 Her poems are widely published in anthologies and her poetry collection Pepper Seed, published by Peepal Tree Press in 2013, was long-listed for the OCM Bocas 2014 prize then shortlisted for the Seamus Heaney Centre 2014 prize.
 Booker was the inaugural Poet in Residence at the RSC as well as a Cave Canem Fellow.
 She is currently a Douglas Caster Fellow at University of Leeds.